dustinpfister/blog_posts/_posts/lodash_join.md

 ## 1 - what to know

-This is a post on the lodash method \_.join, as well as the corresponding Array.join methods that are used in javaScript to join an array of elements together into an array.
-It is not a getting started post on lodash, or javaScript in general, and I assume that you have at least a little background with javaScript before hand.
+This is a post on the lodash method \_.join, as well as the corresponding Array.prototype.join method that is being referenced.
+The join method in general then in javaScript is used to join an array of elements together into an string.
+So this will not be a getting started post on lodash, or javaScript in general.
+In addition to this I assume that you have at least a little background with javaScript,a nd how to get started with lodash or any javaScript asset before hand.

 ## 2 - Basic example of joining an Array in javaScript with \_.join, and Array.join.